baxtery/TTN_V3_Node-Red/readme.md

 So the old V2 Node-Red-ttn Contrib is deprecated and doesn't work for V3, but actually u can still run it in paralell to write to the same DB while you move the devices in the TTN console.

 ## Prerequisits
-1-you have moved your device from V2 to V3 - basically recreate the device in V3 console https://console.cloud.thethings.network/
+1. you have moved your device from V2 to V3 - basically recreate the device in V3 console https://console.cloud.thethings.network/
-2-you have copied/made a decrypt function in V3 in the console 3-you have created the MQTT integration in the device console and created an API key (to use in Node-Red MQTT node) for more information on this part you can use the TTN howto https://www.thethingsindustries.com/docs/integrations/node-red/
+2. you have copied/made a decrypt function in V3 in the console
+3. you have created the MQTT integration in the device console and created an API key (to use in Node-Red MQTT node) for more information on this part you can use the TTN howto https://www.thethingsindustries.com/docs/integrations/node-red/

 ## You will need to

-1-use the MQTT node in the Node_red contrib (no need to inslall anything) Configure the node as MQTT client for TTN<br>Server : *eu1.cloud.thethings.network* Port *1883* and subscribe to your device uplink (topic)
+1. use the MQTT node in the Node_red contrib (no need to inslall anything) Configure the node as MQTT client for TTN<br>Server : *eu1.cloud.thethings.network* Port *1883* and subscribe to your device uplink (topic)

 ![](images/create_mqtt_broker_api_keys.png)